 Preventing extremism in London

-The report welcomes the newly formed London CONTEST Board - which will be introduced to oversee the implementation of the Government’s counter-terrorism strategy in the capital - and recommends that it ensures all London boroughs are supported to deliver excellent intervention through joined-up working.
+The report welcomes the introduction of a London CONTEST Board - which will oversee the implementation of the Government’s counter-terrorism strategy in the capital - and recommends that it ensures all London boroughs are supported to deliver excellent intervention through joined-up working.

 This report represents the view of the majority of the Committee.
 Jenny Jones AM does not support this report.
 Her views are set out in a minority opinion in Chapter 6.